|

 Conflict & Communication

+The Feb 12 event filled up; two new sessions have been added!!
 Explore practical approaches for navigating difficult conversations and low-level conflict with respect and intention.
 Participants will learn tools and strategies designed to support clearer communication and more productive dialogue in professional settings.
 Lunch will be provided!

 COB2 392